Reviews You Can Rely On

 Credit: Ian McEleney

-Estimating warmth is trickier for sleeping bags with synthetic insulation because of the variety of proprietary materials, and it makes a comparison between manufacturers nearly impossible.
-However, the fill weight should allow for a rough comparison — as with down, more insulation is warmer than with less.
+Estimating warmth is trickier for sleeping bags with synthetic insulation because of the variety of proprietary materials.
+This makes a comparison between manufacturers nearly impossible.
+However, the fill weight should allow for a rough comparison; as with down, more insulation is warmer than with less.
+The REI Co-op Magma 15 has the highest fill weight of any down bag we tested, yet it wasn't the warmest of the down bags we tested (even with a matching 850 down fill power).
+In several cases, lighterweight bags proved even warmer in testing due to combined design choices that enhanced their insulating properties.

 In an attempt to standardize sleeping bag warmth measurements, the European Committee for Standardization developed the EN 13537 standard, which is a test designed to provide consistent temperature ratings for all sleeping bags.
-Though the peculiar details of the testing protocols may arbitrarily favor certain designs while offering limited information on warmth under real-world conditions, the EN ratings seem to be more accurate than the manufacturer-advertised temperature ratings of the past.
-Feathered Friends is the only company in our review that does not participate in EN testing.
+The ISO (International Standards Organization) is a new entity that has joined the discussion, overseeing bag testing using a method that is almost identical to the EN bag test.
+Though the peculiar details of the testing protocols may arbitrarily favor certain designs while offering limited information on warmth under real-world conditions, the EN and ISO ratings seem more accurate than the manufacturer-advertised temperature ratings of the past.
+Feathered Friends, The North Face, and Teton Sports are three brands in our review that do not currently participate in EN or ISO testing for the models included.

-Due to these issues, we chose to evaluate warmth using real human testers.
-We spent three nights in each model in a 48°F room.
-We compared the bags to each other and to their EN rating.
-The difference between the warmest and coldest bags is more significant than the companies named rating implies.
+Due to these issues, we evaluated warmth using real human testers.
+We spent three nights in each model in a 48°F room, putting each bag to the test outdoors when temperatures dipped into the 20-35°F range, and even beyond.
+We compared the bags to each other and their EN/ISO ratings.
+The difference between the warmest and coldest bags is more significant than each company's ratings imply.
 The same field tester, for example, slept comfortably in the Western Mountaineering UltraLite at temperatures 10° below its 20°F rating, and shivered in a Therm-a-Rest Hyperion 32 in temperatures 10° above its 32°F rating.

 Credit: Jack Cramer

 Fit and design also affect warmth.
-If your sleeping bag is too roomy, your body has to heat up all that extra space, making you feel colder.
+If your sleeping bag is too roomy, your body has to heat all that extra space, making you feel colder.
 This goes for length and girth, so shorter humans might want to check out our women's sleeping bag review, which features shorter models.
-A bag that fits too tight results in your body squeezing against the insulation, reducing its ability to trap heat.
-For maximum warmth, size your bag so that it fits snugly but not tight.
+A bag that fits too tightly results in your body squeezing against the insulation, reducing its ability to trap heat.
+For maximum warmth, size your bag to fit snugly but not tightly.
 Other design features that can affect warmth are zipper baffles and draft collars.
-Both features are extra bits of insulation positioned to stop heat from escaping out of the zipper and hood, respectively.
-They're not necessary for a summer backpacking sleeping bag, but we like to see them on bags with 20°F ratings and below.
+Both features are extra bits of insulation positioned to stop heat from escaping from the zipper and hood, respectively.
+They're unnecessary for a summer backpacking sleeping bag, but we like to see them on bags with 20°F ratings and below.
 The Rab Neutrino 400 and Western Mountaineering UltraLite are two bags that feature excellent draft collars

 backpacking sleeping bag - features like draft collars and zipper baffles (seen here on the...